nils-hamel/eratosthene-suite/README.md

 </p>
 <br />

-The implemented indexation formalisme is then able to store and broadcast wide variety of models through a single and unified formalism creating a multi-scale and temporal continuity between the models.
-An example of temporal continuity is shown on the following images :
+The implemented indexation formalism is then able to store and broadcast wide variety of models through a single and unified formalism creating a spatial and temporal continuity between the models.
+An example of temporal continuity is shown on the following images showing the same location at different position in time :

 <br />
 <p align="center">